Skip to Content

-Wills and Trusts Attorney in Florida
+Wills & Trusts Attorney in Florida

-Compassionate Guidance When A Florida Will Or Trust Becomes A Dispute
+Compassionate Guidance When a Florida Will or Trust Becomes a Dispute

 At Adrian Philip Thomas, P.A., we focus our practice on Florida probate, trust, and estate disputes.
 Since 2002, our attorneys have represented more than 5,000 clients and have obtained over $230 million in verdicts and settlements in estate-related matters.
 We work to protect the intentions of the person who passed away and to safeguard the rights of beneficiaries, heirs, trustees, and personal representatives across the state.

-Will or Trust going sideways?.
+Will or trust going sideways?
 Contact our Florida wills and trusts attorney at Adrian Philip Thomas, P.A. now.

-Why Families Turn To Our Wills & Trusts Lawyers In Florida
+Why Families Turn to Our Wills & Trusts Lawyers in Florida

 When a will or trust dispute arises, most people have never been through anything like it.
 They often search for a firm that has truly seen the full range of Florida probate and trust conflicts and that understands both the law and the emotional strain.
 Our team offers that combination of legal depth, practical experience, and steady support.

-Since 2002, we have represented thousands of clients in estate-related disputes that involve everything from straightforward will contests to multi-party trust litigation.
-Handling more than 5,000 of these matters has given us insight into recurring patterns, such as last-minute will changes, caregiver influence, and prolonged battles over trust distributions.
-That history helps us anticipate challenges so we can plan strategically with you from the start.
+• Insight: We've handled more than 5,000 of these matters, which has given us insight into recurring patterns, such as last-minute will changes, caregiver influence, and prolonged battles over trust distributions.

-Our founding attorney holds an AV rating from Martindale Hubbell and a 10 Superb rating from Avvo, and has been recognized among Florida's Legal Elite and honored by Forbes Florida and American Lawyer.
-These independent ratings and recognitions reflect our commitment to professional standards and client service.
-We are based in Fort Lauderdale and frequently work in the probate divisions of Broward, Miami-Dade, and Palm Beach County circuit courts, as well as in many other counties across the state.
+• Recognition: Our founding attorney holds an AV rating from Martindale Hubbell and a 10 Superb rating from Avvo, and has been recognized among Florida's Legal Elite and honored by Forbes Florida and American Lawyer.

 We know that no two cases are alike.
 Some clients want to challenge a document they believe is invalid, while others need protection after being accused of mishandling an estate or trust.
 Our goal is to understand what matters most to you, then tailor our advice and approach to your priorities while keeping you informed at every step.